How to Get An Employer’s Attention

-The following recommendations may help you catch the eye of hiring school districts.
+These tips may help you catch the eye of hiring school districts.

-While you may have your heart set on working at a specific school, keep in mind the main objective – especially during the first couple of years – is to gain experience!
+While you may have your heart set on working at a specific school, keep in mind that the main objective – especially during the first couple of years – is to gain experience!
 The more flexible you are regarding location, the more options you will have.
 Rural districts generally tend to have more open positions and a smaller applicant pool.
-As you gain experience, you can always continue to apply for more competitive positions!
+As you gain more experience, you can always continue to apply for more competitive positions!

 Be Competitive: Pursue High-Need Areas

 Becoming a teacher in a high-need area will give you a competitive edge!
-School districts are always seeking teachers who are licensed in the subject areas most needed in their school.
+School districts are always seeking teachers who are certified in the subject areas most needed in their school.
 For more information regarding high-need areas in North Carolina, read this blog post.

-Gain Experience: Volunteer & Connect
+Learn and Gain Experience: Volunteer & Connect

 Classroom experience of any kind will help boost your marketability.
 Consider volunteering at various school events, or even substitute teaching.
 This is a fantastic way to gain experience and begin networking.
-As you attend events, make sure to connect with others.
+As you attend events, be sure to connect with others.
 Most people are generally happy to offer advice, but you must make a genuine effort to connect with them.
 Always keep in touch – you never know when a previous contact may prove beneficial in the future!